mlswg/mls-protocol/draft-ietf-mls-protocol.md

     received public keys
   * For nodes where an updated secret was computed in step 1, replace the secret value for the node with the updated value
+  * Members MUST verify that the received public keys agree with the public keys derived from the new node_secret values

 For example, suppose we had the following tree: